Degrassi Talks: Reception

 Degrassi Talks garnered a positive reception from television critics at the time of its release.
 In a profile of the series for the Montreal Gazette, writer Mike Boone gave the series a positive review.
 Boone called it a "rare series" in what he described as a "teenless wasteland" on Canadian television, citing a lack of teen-oriented programming on the country's television networks.
 He further stated that the series featured "faces and voices seldom heard or seen on prime-time network TV".
 Erick Kohanik of The Hamilton Spectator praised the premiere episode Sex for its "frank talk", also noting how it had a "good street feel".
 Hester Riches of the Vancouver Sun compared it to "a typical Degrassi episode [...] working in a non-judgmental way".
 Joan Weller of The Ottawa Citizen similarly praised the companion books, noting how the actors also discuss their own relations to the problems in the introductions.

 Despite being critically acclaimed, the initial Ottawa screening drew a mixed reaction.
 One student asked the cast members why the only person with HIV depicted in the episode was effeminate.
 A journalist from the Waterloo Region Record interviewed a group of students from the area, the majority of whom panned the series or viewed it as unnecessary, with one student stating: "I thought it insulted my intelligence."

 Degrassi Talks was nominated for the Gemini Award for Best Youth Program or Series in 1993.

 Episodes

 Books

 To coincide with the debut of the series in February 1992, Boardwalk Books published companion books based from the six episodes.
 The books, which contain more content than the television series, feature an image the host of the episode, usually while holding camera equipment on the front cover, and a preface written by Degrassi writer Catherine Dunphy, profiling the actor who hosted the episode.
 The books also feature expanded versions of several interviews seen in the series, as well as other interviews that were not shown in the series due to time constraints.

-Home releases
+Home media and streaming

 Degrassi Talks was packaged in the Degrassi Junior High DVD set released in October 2005.

+It was announced that the series would be available to stream on Amazon Prime Video on July 18, 2023.